heerqa/cucumberdemo/README.md

 - run "mvn surefire-report:report"

 ###html report
--The cucumber html report is generated at "target/html" folder -the surefire html report is generayed at "target/site" folder
+- The cucumber html report is generated at "target/html" folder
+- The surefire html report is generayed at "target/site" folder